BobKohlerPhD/NIHToolBox-Cognition/README.md

 ## Overview
 This set of functions organizes datafiles exported from the **NIH Cognitive Toolbox Assessment Battery**.
 Scripts were created based on output from tasks delivered via ipadOS.

 The script `run_nihTB_organization.py` automates the organization and processing of CSV exports for both summary score and raw item outputs.
-All csv files can be placed in a folder named `datadump`.
+All csv files can be placed in a folder named `datadump/`.

 Because the data contains timestamps, duplicate rows can be removed.
 The script `run_nihTB_organization.py` is designed to retain the only the first instance of duplicate data for the individual and master CSV files that are generated.